 Restoration of a Former Name Following a Dissolution of Marriage

 Following a divorce, many former spouses wish to reassume their maiden names.
 While this process can be simple if undertaken during divorce proceedings, it can require a significant amount of paperwork if delayed.
-If you are in the process of ending your marriage or have already been granted a divorce and you wish to have your former name restored, an experienced family law attorney can ensure that the process is completed correctly and your stress is minimized.
+If you are in the process of ending your marriage or have already been granted a divorce and you wish to have your former name restored, an experienced West Palm Beach family lawyer can ensure that the process is completed correctly and your stress is minimized.

 Final Judgment of Dissolution